Cheung Fai Building

 The rear façade currently faces a disused service alley.
 By being the first to upgrade it the same way as the front façade, the objective is to eventually turn the alley into usable attractive public space, once more buildings on Wai Yip Street have been converted.

-The Cheung Fai Building transformation is MVRDV’s first realization in Hong Kong.
+The Cheung Fai Building transformation is MVRDV’s first project to be realised in

 Winy Maas, Jacob van Rijs, Nathalie de Vries with